4.22 Provisions

 NOTE: 10(a)(4)(iii) Exposure at default

-The exposure at default (EAD) represents the gross carrying amount of the financial instruments subject to the impairment calculation, addressing both the client's ability to increase its exposure while approaching default and potential early repayments too.
+The exposure at default (EAD) represents the gross carrying amount of the financial instruments subject to the impairment calculation, addressing both the borrower's ability to increase its exposure while approaching default and potential early repayments too.

 NOTE: 10(a)(4)(iv) Loss given default